 Availability and Restrictions

-The following versions of the Intel compilers are available on OSC System:
+The following versions are available on OSC systems: